-"All that is true is spiritual.
+"All that is true is spiritual. . . .
 No dogma is real that is not spiritual.
 If it be true, and yet seem to you to have a material signification, know that you have not solved it.
-It is a mystery.
-Seek its interpretation.
+It is a mystery; seek its interpretation.
 That which is true is for Spirit alone.

-"For matter shall cease and all that is of it, but the Word of the Lord shall endure for ever.
-And how shall it remain except it be purely spiritual, since when matter ceases, it would then be no longer comprehensible?"
+"For matter shall cease and all that is of it, but the Word of the Lord shall remain for ever.